 With construction activities, there is a potential for standing water and water based vectors such as mosquitoes and related diseases.
 Most mosquitoes require quiet, standing water or moist soil where flooding occurs to lay their eggs.
 Removal of standing water sources and/or promotion of drainage would eliminate potential breeding sites.
-In compliance with Guam Code Annotated (10 GCA 36-Mosquito Control), to limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) would be used to help control mosquitoes.
+To limit the amount of standing water at construction sites, stagnant water pools, puddles, and ditches would be drained or filled; containers that catch/trap water (e.g., buckets, old tires, cans) would be removed; and if necessary, pesticide application (e.g., Bacillus thuringensis) would be used to help control mosquitoes.
 Implementing these BMPs would reduce the opportunities for an outbreak of water-related diseases.

-Based on the projected 2019 population of Guam, and the addition of approximately 1,580 Army AMDTF personnel and dependents, the annual numbers of AIDS, cholera, dengue, hepatitis C, malaria, measles, rubella, and typhoid fever cases would not be anticipated to increase; however, occurrences of STDs and TB would likely increase.
+Based on the projected 2019 population of Guam, and the addition of approximately 1,830 Army AMDTF personnel and dependents, the annual numbers of AIDS, cholera, dengue, hepatitis C, malaria, measles, rubella, and typhoid fever cases would not be anticipated to increase; however, occurrences of STDs would likely increase.
 Young adults are more likely to be susceptible to STDs.

-During the construction period, the construction workforce visiting Guam from other countries would have the potential to contribute additional cases of STDs and TB annually.
+During the construction period, the construction workforce visiting Guam from other countries would have the potential to contribute additional cases of STDs annually.
 The annual number of AIDS cholera, dengue, Hepatitis C, malaria, measles, rubella, and typhoid fever cases is not anticipated to increase and would remain at about one case annually.

 The potential increase in disease occurrences would be low and not likely to impact the resources of the citizens of Guam.
-The DoD acknowledges the existing sub-standard conditions of health care services on Guam and the interest to have DoD fund improvements to these services.
-DoD's ability to fund these services is limited by Federal law.
-However, to minimize adverse impacts associated with the proposed Army AMDTF, the DoD is leading a federal inter-agency effort to identify other Federal programs and funding sources that could benefit health care services of Guam.
 The military installations offer hospitals and clinic facilities to treat military personnel; therefore, the presence of additional military personnel and their dependents would not increase stress on the public hospital and other clinics on Guam.
 Additionally, military personnel are vaccinated against multiple diseases including measles, rubella, and typhoid fever, which would preclude them from the potential increase in disease incidents.
 Vaccinations for AIDS and STDs are not available.
-Based on the potential for an increase in notifiable diseases, a significant impact to health care services is anticipated unless the federal inter-agency task force succeeds in finding funding or other assistance to help Guam correct health care service deficiencies.
+There is only a small potential for increases in notifiable diseases (including construction workforce contribution) and the Navy hospital would be available to treat military personnel; therefore, Alternative 1 would result in less than significant impacts to public health and safety (from notifiable diseases).